ViewComponent/view_component/docs/guide/instrumentation.md

 end
 ```

-If you're using the non-deprecated key & have `config.server_timing = true` (default in development) set in Rails 7, you can see sum total timing information in your browser's developer-tools.
-Find the request on the Network tab and view it's "timing" sub-tab.
-On most browsers server results are shown beneath the client-side data.
-Look for the key `render.view_component`.
+When using `render.view_component` with `config.server_timing = true` (default in development) in Rails 7, the Chrome developer tools display the sum total timing information in Network > Timing under the key `render.view_component`.